-- or even by denial: “Your aunt would never say a thing like that; you are a bad girl to make up lies”
+- or even by denial: “Your aunt would never say a thing like that; you are bad to make up lies.”

 Finally, self-invalidation blocks all hope of healing

-When we take in other people’s invalidating responses and make them our own, through what psychologists call introjection, or the Stockholm syndrome, or “identification with the aggressor,” or some other means, we start to invalidate ourselves.
+When we take in other people’s invalidating responses and make them our own, through what psychologists call introjection, or “identification with the aggressor,” or some other means, we start to invalidate ourselves.

-Self-invalidation, the most pernicious form of invalidation, buries the wounds of Chronic Covert Trauma so deep that no one even knows they are there.
+Self-invalidation, the most pernicious form of invalidation, buries the wounds of non-physical attachment Chronic Covert Trauma so deep that no one even knows they are there.

 Invalidating ourselves prevents us from even acknowledging that there is a wound that needs to be addressed.
 In fact, this self invalidation blocks the entire healing process.

 When we acknowledge the reality of Chronic Covert Trauma, we dignify the struggles of Chronic Covert Trauma survivors.

-And then the healing of Chronic Covert Trauma can begin.
+And then the healing of non-physical, attachment Chronic Covert Trauma can begin.